ashiq-r31/Canarymod-Scriptcraft-Setup/README.md

 6. Give your server a name and for your server address type `localhost` and click `Done`.
 Select your created server and click `Join Server` to join the game on our CanaryMod server.

-7. While the game is running, back in your terminal, type `op YOURUSERNAME`.
+7. While the game is running, back in your terminal, type `op yourminecraftusername`.
 Finally, add permission to use `scriptcraft` in the game by typing the following command `groupmod permission add admins scriptcraft.evaluate`.

 8. And we're done! try typing `js 1+1` in the game and you should see `2.0`.
 To see what you can do with Scriptcraft start here https://github.com/walterhiggins/ScriptCraft/blob/master/docs/YoungPersonsGuideToProgrammingMinecraft.md#variables